lingxz/blog/_posts/2017-03-21-drifter-writing-interactive-fiction-with-ink.md

 ---
-title: "Drifter: Writing interactive fiction with ink"
+title: "Drifter: Writing interactive fiction with Ink"
 tags:
-    - writing
-    - ink
-    - tech
     - interactive fiction
 excerpt: First attempt at writing a text adventure using Inkle's open source scripting language.
 Play it <a href="https://theconfused.me/drifter">here</a>.
 ---